Frequently Asked Questions

 Yes!
 While specializing in those areas, I am able to work with clients facing other chronic illnesses as well.
 As a Registered Dietitian Nutritionist, I have been trained in a wide array of illnesses that can be addressed with medical nutrition therapy including cardiovascular health, cancer, diabetes, liver and kidney disease, gallbladder and pancreatic issues, food allergies and intolerances, to name a few.
 I also work with clients looking to ensure proper nutrition for the prevention of chronic illness.
 Based on your needs and lifestyle, this could be related to: wanting to learn how to eat for optimal health; how to make better choices while dining out or traveling; meal planning, or simply finding solutions to the barriers preventing you from eating in the way that will optimize your health.

-I currently work with clients who struggle with various forms of disordered eating.
-While I do not work with clients with an active eating disorder at this time, I may be able to support you after recovery.
-Please feel free to contact me so that we can discuss further.
-Eating disorders, disordered eating, and relationship to body and food all occurs on a spectrum, so we can discuss to figure out where you fall on this spectrum.
+Please feel free to contact me or schedule a 15 minute consultation so that we can discuss further.
+Eating disorders, disordered eating, and relationship to body and food all occur on a spectrum, so we can discuss to figure out where you fall on this spectrum.
 If I believe another clinician would be appropriate, I will do my best to provide a referral to a dietitian who may better suit your stage of recovery.

 Through telehealth, it is possible to see clients outside of NJ but please contact me prior to scheduling an initial consultation to determine if I can work with you.
 This will be determined based on the state in which you are residing as some require me to be licensed within that state and others do not.